Carola Lentz

 ancestral sacrifices.
 Drawn family trees, ancestral tables, and photo albums supplement oral narratives.
 The lecture explores these changes and the conflicts that accompany them.
 Family history, it concludes, can not only unite but also divide.

-Carola Lentz is an ethnologist and Senior Research Professor at Johannes Gutenberg University Mainz.
-Her research focuses on migration, ethnicity and nationalism, colonialism and decolonization, state and family memory politics, as well as educational biographies and middle classes in postcolonial societies.
+Carola Lentz is an anthropologist and senior research professor at Johannes Gutenberg University Mainz.
+Her work focuses on ethnicity and nationalism, colonialism and decolonisation, state and family politics of memory, educational biographies and the middle classes in the Global South.

 About the lecture series